 Your Advanced Skills Will Be in Demand

 The fact that nurses are in demand is widespread knowledge in the healthcare field, but it became even more apparent as the public health crisis brought upon by the COVID-19 pandemic began dominating headlines for much of 2020.
-But even before the pandemic, the U.S. Bureau of Labor Statistics (BLS) estimated the profession would grow 12 percent between 2018 and 2028, much faster than the average for all other occupations.
+But even before the pandemic, the U.S. Bureau of Labor Statistics (BLS) estimated the profession would grow 7 percent between 2019 and 2029, faster than the average for all other occupations.

 While several factors contribute to this demand, one of the main reasons is the country’s increased emphasis on preventive care and demand for healthcare services from an aging population.
 The U.S. Census Bureau projects the nation’s population to grow by more than 10% by 2032, with the number of people ages 65 and older increasing by 48%.